 APSC 101 Coordinator: Dr. Brian Frank

 The problem analysis and modeling module (APSC 101) is a semester-long integrative experience that uses concepts from engineering sciences, natural sciences, and mathematics courses to solve complex open-ended problems.
-The module is structured around model-eliciting activities (MEAs)—design problems set in a realistic context that require the learner to document not only the proposed solution to the problem, but also their process for solving it.
-The situations described in the MEAs require students to create and use a mathematical model of a physical system using MATLAB, as well as deal with professional issues including ethical dilemmas, conflicting information, and incorrect/missing information.
-Students interview a practicing engineer and complete occupational health and safety training.
+The course is structured around collaboration and learners must work together in groups of 5-6 to tackle a problem in a realistic context.
+Each group member focuses on a different subsystem of the integrated prototype, and must be able to mathematically model, design, and communicate their subsystem and design decisions.
+Learners document not only the proposed solution to the problem, but also their process for solving it.
+Students familiarize themselves with various technologies such as Arduino microcontrollers and CAD modeling software.
 The module focuses on developing problem solving, critical thinking, and communications skills.

-Students attend a weekly 1-hour lecture in which they learn about the various techniques used to solve open-ended problems.
-There is also one 2-hour studio session every week where the students are taught how to use MATLAB software and apply it to their problem solving process.
+Students attend a weekly meeting with their team project manager in order to discuss feedback about their projects.
+There is also one 2-hour studio session every week where the students work on design exercises and apply it to their problem-solving process as a team.

 Email questions or concerns about APSC 101 to firstname.lastname@example.org.